Carinsurance.com Insights

 State minimum car insurance in Ohio

-Ohio’s car insurance laws require a minimum coverage of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $25,000 in property damage liability.
+In Ohio, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-Drivers in Ohio must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Ohio must be aware of the minimum car insurance requirements to remain legally compliant.

 Liability-only car insurance in Ohio